 Trip Instructions: You will find the trailhead for Eightmile Lake trail No. 1552 on the uphill side of the road.
 The first 1/2 mile follows an abandoned road along Eightmile Creek.
 Little Eightmile Lake is reached at about 2 1/2 miles.
 At this lake there will be junction–the right fork continues up to Lake Caroline and Windy Pass.
 Take the left fork and continue another mile to Eightmile Lake.
 There are several good campsites around the lake.

 Fees/Permits: A Northwest Forest Pass is required to park at the trailhead.
 Day passes can be purchased at the Leavenworth Ranger Station or at the Stuart Lake trailhead, another 1/2 mile up the road.
-Permit season for overnight trips to the lake is mid- June until mid-October.
+Permit season for overnight trips to the lake is May 15th through October 31st.
 The procedure for how permits are issued is occasionally tweaked.
 Call the Leavenworth Ranger Office (509-548-2550) to get the details.
-As of 2012, getting a permit to camp at the lake has never really been a problem.

 Not Allowed.
 Motorized vehicles, mountain bikes, dogs, and horses.